 There are a couple main advantages to choosing partial dentures over other options.
 The first is the cost.
 This is almost certainly going to be less expensive than the other options you’ll have available so that in and of itself is going to sell some patients on the idea of partial dentures.
 Also, for those who are afraid of dental work, this is a non-invasive process which can be completed rather quickly.
 You won’t have to go through the surgical procedure involved with having an implant placed, which is a big relief for some patients.

 Of course, partial dentures are not a perfect solution, as there are some shortcomings to consider.
 One of the most notable shortcomings is the fact that partial dentures typically will not look as natural as something like a dental implant with a crown.
 If you are hoping for something that will look as close to natural as possible, this is not likely to be your first choice.
 Also, partial dentures can be unstable in your mouth, so you may not like wearing them all the time.
 Finally, there is the possibility of breaking your dentures or even losing them, which obviously will mean a return trip to the dentist.

 As you can see, there are plenty of options on the table for dealing with the problem of a missing tooth.
-Sure, some of these might not be viable for you at the moment, but there is only one way to find out – see your dentist for assistance.
+Sure, some of these might not be viable for you at the moment, but there is only one way to find out – likewise, If you need dental implants or veneers see Dr. Lance Ogata for assistance.
 Contact Lakeside Dental at your convenience to make an appointment and start down the road toward having your tooth or teeth replaced.
 Thank you for taking the time to visit, and we look forward to serving you!